vkbo/novelWriter/docs/source/int_overview.rst

    your language, and other special characters.
 If you use any symbols aside from these, their intended use is explained here.

-:ref:`a_prjfmt` – Optional
-   This chapter is more technical and has an overview of changes made to the way your project data is stored.
-The format has changed a bit from time to time, and sometimes the changes require that you make small modifications to your project.
-Everything you need to know is listed in this chapter.

 Organising Your Projects
 ========================